How to Get into DevOps

 Where to start your DevOps journey?

-The problem is, companies rarely hire freshers to work as DevOps engineers, but that being said, there is a huge skills gap in the industry.
+The problem is that companies rarely hire freshers to work as DevOps engineers, but that being said, there is a huge skills gap in the industry.
 Firms struggle to hire a good DevOps candidate and often fail because of the scarcity of talent.

 Below are some resources and courses that can help you on your DevOps journey: